-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 Setting the callback url

 To correctly set the callback URL for your application, you will need to determine where your application will be deployed.
-Regardless of whether you’re setting up an originless or origin-based deploy, the callback handler for this project is defined at
+Regardless of whether you are setting up an originless or origin-based deploy, the callback handler for this project is defined at

 /auth.
-This means that if you’re testing or deploying a staging version of this project, your callback URL will likely be something like
+This means that if you are testing or deploying a staging version of this project, your callback URL will likely be something like

 https://my-auth-example.signalnerve.workers.dev/auth, or for production, you should set it to something like